GarryLowther/TriSys-API-JS/README.md

 The TriSys Web Application Programming Interface (API) is a suite of web services which exposes recruitment business functionality to client-side applications running on any operating system on any type of device.

+Full developer documentation can be found at https://api.trisys.co.uk.

 TriSys Web API is platform-agnostic, meaning that it can be called from client applications written in any programming language, running on any type of hardware.
 The Web API provides all methods and properties to allow web and mobile designers and developers to construct powerful line of business recruiting applications and technologies.

 TriSys Web API provides the back-end to Windows and Mac desktop applications as well as all web browsers, tablets and phone apps.